 Step 1: Confirm AI Bots Can Reach Your Pages

 Before anything else, make sure the AI crawlers can actually fetch the pages you care about.
 If a bot is blocked, you cannot be cited, no matter how good the content is.
-This is the most common silent failure in AI search optimization, and the easiest to fix.
+It is the classic silent failure in AI search optimization, and the easiest to fix.

-Each major engine uses named crawlers you can allow or block independently of Googlebot.
+Each major engine uses named AI crawlers you can allow or block independently of Googlebot.

 | Crawler | Owner / purpose | To allow in robots.txt |